ozgur-aksoy/academic-website/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+I am a Ph.D. candidate in Information Systems at the University of Texas at Dallas.
+My research explores how artificial intelligence  shapes decision-making in healthcare, with a focus on cost efficiency, equity, and care quality.
+I apply machine learning, econometrics, and design science to build sociotechnical systems that work in practice.
 [📄 Please click here to view my academic CV.](/assets/pdf/Ozgur_Aksoy_CV_website.pdf)

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->